NHS redress scheme for Welsh clinical negligence claims: one year on

 Once a patient has made a complaint about treatment, this should then be fully investigated by the NHS Trust in question who should respond to the complaint and ultimately consider whether the patient’s condition has been adversely affected by the actions of the healthcare provider.

-If the NHS Trust, following the investigation, concludes that there has been negligent treatment, they must investigate whether there may be a liability for compensation and if so, the complaint is automatically entered into the Redress scheme.
+If the NHS Trust, following the investigation, concludes that there has been negligent treatment, they must investigate whether there may be a liability for compensation and if so, the complaint is automatically entered into the NHS redress scheme.
 Redress, if offered, should comprise:

 - An offer of compensation and/or the cost of any remedial treatment required;